wimberle/ME507-Term-Project/README.md

 By:
 Matthew Wimberley and partner David Reo

 The scope of this project was to create a robot for a competition of the game Hungry Hungry Hippos, where each robot must collect their team's respective color from an arena and deliver it to their respective home.
+A combination of line, ultrasonic, and color sensors in tandem with a custom designed PCB will accomplish this objective.

+# Reflection

+The following files better communicates the outcome of the term project.

 # Bill of Materials